simpleinjector/Documentation/source/extensibility.rst

     public interface IConstructorResolutionBehavior
     {
-        ConstructorInfo GetConstructor(Type implementationType);
+        ConstructorInfo?
+TryGetConstructor(Type implementationType, out string? errorMessage);
     }

-Simple Injector will call into the registered **IConstructorResolutionBehavior** when the type is registered to allow the **IConstructorResolutionBehavior** implementation to verify the type.
-The implementation is called again when the registered type is resolved for the first time.
+Simple Injector will call into the configured **IConstructorResolutionBehavior** directly upon registration to allow the **IConstructorResolutionBehavior** implementation to verify the type.
+This gives users immediate feedback during registration.
+Simple Injector will call the **IConstructorResolutionBehavior** again just before the registered type is resolved for the first time and its object graph is being constructed.

 The following example changes the constructor resolution behavior to always select the constructor with the most parameters (the greediest constructor):